 Finding and selecting the correct emission factor can be a challenging part of carbon footprint calculation.
 The question arises how to choose the right emission factor and what impact it has on the calculation results.
 Can a spend-based calculation based on a company’s purchasing data provide reliable results?

-Earlier this year, we wrote a blog about how to select the correct emission factor and what effects these choices have on emission calculations.
+Earlier this year, we wrote a blog about how to select the correct emission factor and how it can effect emission calculations.
 The blog explored the reliability of emission factors and the impacts of using euro-based compared to physical unit-based emission factors.

 The need for diverse emission factors will grow significantly in the coming years.
-Scope 3 calculations will become relevant for many companies if they fall under the Corporate Sustainability Reporting Directive (CSRD), and these requirements may also broadly impact subcontractors, for example.
-Using currency-based emission factors might be tempting because of its simplicity: just check the company's accounts to determine how much, for example, raw material purchases have cost during the reporting year and find the emission factor corresponding to the product category.
-However, it’s important to note that such calculations typically result in significantly higher emissions than calculations based on physical quantities, and the accuracy of the final results may suffer.
+Scope 3 calculations will become relevant for companies that fall under the Corporate Sustainability Reporting Directive (CSRD).
+These requirements may also broadly impact subcontractors, for example.
+Using currency-based emission factors might be tempting because of its simplicity.
+For example, just by checking the company’s accounts you can determine the cost of raw material purchases during the reporting year and find the emission factor corresponding to the product category.
+However, it is important to note that such calculations typically result in significantly higher emissions compared to calculations based on physical quantities.
+Therefore the accuracy of the final results may suffer.

 Emission calculations should always be based on widely accepted standards that set requirements for the calculations.
-The CSRD requirements and OpenCO2.net tools are based on the GHG Protocol standards, which recommend using spend-based data as a last resort only when no other method can be applied.
+The CSRD requirements and OpenCO2net tools are based on the GHG Protocol standards.
+The standards recommend using spend-based data as a last resort only when no other method can be applied.
 Before using spend-based data, either supplier-specific or average data based on physical quantities should be used.
 The availability of emission factors is continually improving, so there is no reason to rely solely on euro-based calculations.

 The impact of emission factors on the carbon footprint